scikit-learn-contrib/MAPIE/CONTRIBUTING.rst

 Documenting your change
 -----------------------

-If you're adding a class or a function, then you'll need to add a docstring.
+If you're adding a class or a function, then you'll need to add a docstring with a doctest.
 We follow the `numpy docstring convention <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html>`_, so please do too.
 In order to build the documentation locally, run :

 .. code:: sh